vishnuravi/ResearchKit-Sample/README.md

-# RKConsentTest
+# CS342 - ResearchKit Sample Project

-A sample project for testing patient consent using ResearchKit in SwiftUI.
+A sample project for building informed consent using ResearchKit in SwiftUI for [CS342](https://cs342.stanford.edu).